 Scleroderma is a condition which causes thickening of the skin and sometimes the internal organs.
 When the gut is affected it can cause problems in stomach emptying and irregularity of bowel movement.
 This can lead to bloating, constipation and diarrhoea.
 See the separate leaflet called Scleroderma (Systemic Sclerosis).

 Ovarian cancer is mentioned here because, although cancer of the ovary is not a disease of the bowel, it can cause symptoms which can be confused with bowel disease.
 These can include feeling full quickly or loss of appetite, tummy pains and bloating.
 See the separate leaflet called Ovarian Cancer.

 This is caused by infection with a germ called giardia.
 One of the symptoms is belching up foul-smelling gas.

-Do I need any tests for wind, gas and bloating?
+Do I need any tests for trapped wind or bloating?

 Most people with these symptoms do not need any tests.
 However, you may need tests if you have more worrying symptoms.
 These can include: